MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P5-Main-Menu/content.md

 ```
 >

-This code creates the code connection for our button and sets up a handler to switch to our *GameScene* when the button is touched.
+This code creates the code connection for the button and sets up the *selectedHandler* to launch your *GameScene* when the button is touched.

-We need to make sure we are instantiating the *MainScene* class, let's make that change.
+Run the game...
+Oh it doesn't work?

+##Initializing the Main Scene

+Although the *MaineScene.sks* is displayed, it's not connected to your *MainScene.swift*.
+This is easly rectified.

 > [action]
-> Switch back to `GameViewController.swift`, remeber this line:
+> Open `GameViewController.swift`, remember this line:
 >
 ```
 if let scene = GameScene(fileNamed:"MainScene") {
 ```
-> Change this to:
+> Replace with:
 >
 ```
 if let scene = MainScene(fileNamed:"MainScene") {
 ```
 >

 Run the project...

-You should now be able to click the **Play** button and be presented with a blank grey screen :]
+You should now be able to touch the **Play** button and be presented with an empty *GameScene*.

 #Summary

-You learnt the basics of implementing multiple scenes by creating that all important main menu scene and the accompanying scene class.
-You also learnt how to change the default scene in your game.
+You've learnt to:

+- Implement multiple scenes
+- Change the default launch scene
+- Create a custom button and launch another scene

-In the next chapter you will start building the game scene.
+In the next chapter you will building the game scene.